 A good cross-section of actors fleshes out the story: Nestor Paiva, Joe Turkel, Robert Osterloh and the great Emile Meyer are among the hoods and slippery officers of the law.
 McGavin and Wendkos struggle against the cheap production — we see the same row of storefronts from The Tijuana Story, but without the Spanish-language signs.
 The show is basically a template for future crime tales in which various Dirty Harrys and Buford Pussers get fed up with the rules and then go it alone.
 Except in this case McGavin needs the NYPD to back him up.

 The classic in the set is Don Siegel’s superb The Lineup from (1958).
 It was spun off from a TV show, and roughly the first half hour is a dull procedural along the lines of a TV production.
-(You can skip minutes 6 through 21 — it’s all expendable sidebar Sgt.
+(You can skip minutes 6 through 21 — it’s all expendable Sgt.
 Friday stuff.)
-When we finally join the company of the troubleshooting hit men Julian and Dancer (Robert Keith & Eli Wallach), the show becomes one of Siegel’s best.
+When we finally meet the troubleshooting hit men Julian and Dancer (Robert Keith & Eli Wallach), the show becomes one of Siegel’s best.
 We suspect that the Production Code wouldn’t have allowed these Happy Hit Men, without the side message about the sacrifice of noble cops, but the fact is that the lawmen are 95% irrelevant.
 The functioning psychos Dancer and Julian have personal rituals and superstitions, and they’re equally frustrated by Richard Jaeckel’s less-than-reliable getaway driver.

 Filmed on glorious San Francisco locations, The Lineup is a happy vacation from the Columbia backlot.
 Siegel exploits the beautiful city for maximum atmosphere… it’s almost as iconic as the same year’s Vertigo.
-The two productions even use the same hotel, and the same movie is playing in the Nob Hill Theater across the street.
-The climactic car chase zooms right past the Palace of the Legion of Honor, on the way from the Cliff House and Sutro’s Baths, around the top of Presidio Park, past the Golden Gate Bridge and into downtown San Francisco.
+The two productions even use the same hotel, where the same movie is playing in the Nob Hill Theater across the street.
+The climactic car chase zooms by the Palace of the Legion of Honor, on the way from the Cliff House and Sutro’s Baths, around the top of Presidio Park, past the Golden Gate Bridge and into downtown San Francisco.
 The finish is atop an uncompleted section of the Embarcadero Freeway, itself a symbol of grand plans gone awry.

 It’s a classic, unprecedented chase.
 Rear projection is used for car interior shots, but we can see that real, heavily traveled streets are being used, and the geography makes sense.
 The cameras don’t appear to be under-cranked, and the cars really bank during the the high-speed turns.
 The finish is appropriately spectacular-bleak.
 Siegel really has a handle on this one.